 - Fumigation, expensive and inconvenient.

 Termite Treatment Process and Cost

 - It starts with a thorough inspection to identify any active infestation.
-The inspection fee is $125 and can be applied to the cost of treatment.
+The inspection fee can be applied to the cost of treatment.

 - I then provide an estimate that clearly explains the proposed treatment and cost, based on your home’s condition and needs.

-- If you decide to proceed, you sign the treatment contract and make the initial payment.
-The system gets installed and starts providing protection.
+- If you decide to proceed, you sign the treatment contract and make the payment.
+Treatment is performed and starts providing protection.